The Easiest (Best?) Ribs You Will Ever Make + Delicious Buttermilk Cornbread

 The best ribs you’ve ever made?
 Let me qualify that.
 These are the only ones I know how to make, which make them the best I’ve ever made.
 That said, this recipe takes five minutes to prepare.
 Yes, that’s correct.
 Five minutes.
 But what emerges from the oven — a juice-filled package of falling-off-the-bone baby back ribs, perfectly crisped on the exterior — tastes like a day’s worth of work toiling over a coal-filled bbq pit.

 Sweet.
 Smokey.
 Salty.
 Delicious.
-If these aren’t the best ribs you’ve ever prepared, they’re damn good ribs at the very least.
+If these aren’t the best ribs you’ve ever prepared, they’ll be damn close.

 PS: Favorite Roast Chicken and Pan-Seared New York Strip with Balsamic-Caper Sauce